BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 An *event type (a.k.a. event class)* specifies the common structure of related event objects, i.e., their attributes and data types, e.g., `PurchasingEvent` with attributes `timestamp`, `buyer`, `product` and `price`.

 In CEP literature, often the term "event" is also used for event objects and event types.
-From the context it is usually clear whether the real-world event is meant the concrete data record or its type.
+From the context it is usually clear whether the real-world event is meant, the concrete data record or its type.

 A *CEP engine* allows specifying *CEP rules* in a *CEP rule language* and executing them.
 CEP rules specify patterns that can match events in an *event stream*. *Message brokers* are platforms to manage streams of messages, in particular event objects.